Craig Haubert, ESPN Staff Writer 5d

 Top defensive prospect: DE Braxton Lindsey

-Kalani Sitake's 2026 class has the potential to be program-defining as BYU builds on the momentum of last year's 11-win season, which saw the Cougars climb as high as No. 6 in the College Football Playoff rankings.
-The Cougars currently hold commitments from two top-100 ESPN 300 standouts -- tight end Brock Harris and quarterback Ryder Lyons -- marking what could be their most highly rated duo of high school signees in the ESPN 300 era dating to 2006).
+Kalani Sitake's 2026 class has the potential to be program-defining as BYU builds on the momentum of last year's 11-win season followed by a strong on-field performance in 2025.
+The Cougars currently hold commitments from three top-100 SC Next 300 standouts -- led by tight end Brock Harris and quarterback Ryder Lyons -- marking what could be their most highly rated duo of high school signees in the SC Next 300 era dating to 2006).

 Harris, a 6-foot-7, 240-pound in-state product, has transformed from a jumbo wideout into one of the nation's premier tight ends, adding size while retaining his fluid route-running and wide catch radius.
 He also brings toughness, having competed at the 2025 Under Armour All-America Game with a cast on his hand.
 If all goes according to plan, Harris will catch plenty of passes from Lyons, a four-star quarterback who won California's Gatorade Player of the Year award this fall.
 Lyons' commitment represents a full-circle win for BYU.
 The Cougars offered him as an eighth grader and held off the likes of USC and Oregon to secure his commitment.